cool-tien/cool-tien.github.io/README.md

 - Preview the code of thumbnail

 ## Usage
 Fork or download and upload to your repository.
-Update inside the json folder content and setting the Profile:
+Update inside the json folder content and **setting the Profile** in the **"index.html"**:

 ```javascript
 const profile = new Profile({